liip/LiipDoctrineCacheBundle/README.md

 DoctrineCacheBundle
 ===================

-This Bundle provides integration into Symfony2 with the Doctrine Common Cache layer
+This Bundle provides integration into Symfony2 with the Doctrine Common Cache layer.
+It has been deprecated in favor of https://github.com/doctrine/DoctrineCacheBundle.

 Installation
 ============